 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 School stress and academic worries as indicated by the Stanford Survey of Adolescent School Experiences (#6C) The 2019 baseline is 3.68 (on a 5-point scale with 5 being most stressed by schoolwork) as measured by the Stanford Survey of Adolescent School Experiences.
 The 2022 survey - 3.87 (on a 5-point scale with 5 being most stressed by schoolwork) as measured by the Stanford Survey of Adolescent School Experiences.
+The 2022 survey - 3.87 (on a 5-point scale with 5 being most stressed by schoolwork) as measured by the Stanford Survey of Adolescent School Experiences.
 The 2022 data will be 3.20 (on a 5-point scale with 5 being most stressed by schoolwork) as measured by the Stanford Survey of Adolescent School Experiences.
-Academic integrity as indicated by the % of students reporting they had cheated in the past month in the Stanford Survey of Adolescent School Experiences (#6C) The 2019 administration of the Stanford Survey of Adolescent School Experience - The % of student reporting they had cheated in the past month was 87.9% The 2022 survey - 80.4 % of student reporting they had cheated in the past month as measured by the Stanford Survey of Adolescent School Experience The % of student reporting they had cheated in the past month will be 80.0% as measured by the Stanford Survey of Adolescent School Experience Note: Since the Acalanes Union High School District does not include middle schools, Middle school dropout rates, as described in paragraph (3) of subdivision (a) of Section 52052.1, will not be measured. (#5C) Not applicable Not applicable Not applicable
+Academic integrity as indicated by the % of students reporting they had cheated in the past month in the Stanford Survey of Adolescent School Experiences (#6C) The 2019 administration of the Stanford Survey of Adolescent School Experience - The % of student reporting they had cheated in the past month was 87.9% The 2022 survey - 80.4 % of student reporting they had cheated in the past month as measured by the Stanford Survey of Adolescent School Experience The 2022 survey - 80.4 % of student reporting they had cheated in the past month as measured by the Stanford Survey of Adolescent School Experience The % of student reporting they had cheated in the past month will be 80.0% as measured by the Stanford Survey of Adolescent School Experience Note: Since the Acalanes Union High School District does not include middle schools, Middle school dropout rates, as described in paragraph (3) of subdivision (a) of Section 52052.1, will not be measured. (#5C) Not applicable Not applicable Not applicable Not applicable